 We all want to enjoy good mental health when we grow old and receive the very best treatment and care for our parents and grandparents should they develop psychological or psychiatric difficulties.

 Members of the Department of Old Age of Psychiatry work together to develop new treatments and to find ways of getting the best for our patients from treatments that are already available.
-The Department of Old Age of Psychiatry is lead by Professor Robert Howard.
+The Department of Old Age of Psychiatry is led by Professor Dag Aarsland

 Internationally regarded research

-Our research into the basic biology of Alzheimer’s disease, the clinical features and aetiology of psychosis in later life and the conduct of randomised controlled trials is internationally regarded.
+Our research into the basic biology of Alzheimer’s disease and the conduct of randomised controlled trials is internationally regarded.
 We have a particular commitment to the conduct of high quality independent clinical trials because the results of these can impact positively upon the availability of effective treatments.